GeeksHacking/hackomania2024-sudo-win-GovGuide/llm_server/script_gen.md

     {
       "scene": "exploring ancient ruins",
       "subtitles": [
-        "Embark on a thrilling adventure to discover ancient ruins.", "Uncover the secrets of the past with Singlife as your travel companion."
+        "Embark on a thrilling adventure to discover ancient ruins.
+Uncover the secrets of the past with Singlife as your travel companion."
       ]
     },
     {
       "scene": "city sightseeing",
       "subtitles": [
-        "Immerse yourself in the vibrant energy of a bustling city.", "Explore iconic landmarks and create unforgettable memories."
+        "Immerse yourself in the vibrant energy of a bustling city.
+Explore iconic landmarks and create unforgettable memories."
       ]
     },
     {
       "scene": "wildlife safari",
       "subtitles": [
-        "Embark on a wildlife safari and witness nature's wonders up close.", "Let Singlife protect you on your extraordinary journey."
+        "Embark on a wildlife safari and witness nature's wonders up close.
+Let Singlife protect you on your extraordinary journey."
       ]
     }
   ]